-Interest income was less than \$0.1 million in the first quarter of 2012, which was consistent with the first quarter of 2011.
+Interest income was less than \$0.1 million in the first quarter of 2013, which was consistent with the first quarter of 2012.

-Interest expense was \$0.5 million in the first quarter of 2012 as compared to \$0.4 million experienced in the first quarter of 2011.
-Included in interest expense is the amortization of deferred finance costs of less than \$0.1 million in the first quarter of 2012 and \$0.1 million in the first quarter of 2011.
+Interest expense was \$0.3 million in the first quarter of 2013, as compared to \$0.5 million in the first quarter of 2012.
+Included in interest expense is the amortization of deferred finance costs of \$0.1 million and less than \$0.1 million in the first quarter of 2013 and 2012, respectively.
 The Company's policy is to defer and amortize, over the life of the debt instrument, all the costs relating to debt financing which are paid directly to the debt provider.